How to Cope with Huge Crowds While Traveling in China

 Travel off-peak and go out when there are fewer people (late afternoon for lunch instead of 1pm, when everyone is having lunch), and you'll be fine.

-Get a travel insurance quote for China
+Get an instant travel insurance quote for China

 Related articles